Injury Prevention Catawissa, MO

 • Poor muscle recruitment

-Injury Prevention Techniques in Catawissa, MO
+How to Prevent Injury in Catawissa, MO

-• Speak a professional physical therapist — It’s in your best interest to get a physical before a new season or committing yourself to any strenuous activity or training regimen.
-While there, ask your doctor if injury prevention with a knowledgeable physical therapist in Catawissa, MO is something you should consider.
-All of our techniques have been proven to reduce the risk of injury, and we’ll personalize your program to how old you are, any previous injuries, and how physically active you wish to be.
+• Consult a professional physical therapist — It’s a good idea to see a doctor before a new season or committing yourself to any strenuous activity or training regimen.
+While there, inquire with your doctor if injury prevention with a professional physical therapist in Catawissa, MO is right for you.
+All of our techniques have been demonstrated to help athletes remain healthy, and we’ll personalize your program to your age, your injury history, and how physically active you wish to be.

 Injury Prevention Catawissa, MO | Sports Therapy | Physical Therapy Near Catawissa